- Can anyone submit a concept study to use the CNICS data or specimens?

 - When are the review calls scheduled?

-The RCC conducts reviews by conference call on the 2nd Friday of each month at 12:30pm PT/2:30pm CT/3:30pm ET.
-If you are unable to join a call at the time the committee try to convene a review at another time.
+The RCC conducts reviews by conference call on the 2nd Friday of each month at 12:30pm PST/2:30pm CST/3:30pm EST. If you are unable to join a call at that time, the committee will try to convene a review at another time.
 This may delay the normal processing time for review of your concept.

 - Will the RCC provide a letter of collaboration or support for a grant application that intends to use CNICS data?